Transportation Projects

 The City then uses criteria that includes existing road volumes, growth rates, ability to deliver improvements for all road users, safety benefits, proximity to schools and transit to determine when the best time for road upgrades are.
 Depending on what other projects are on the go in the City, this may be a number of years after the development is finished.

-City Capital Works
+City Capital works

 Major capital construction improvements are funded largely by the Development Cost Charges (DCCs) the City receives for development projects that impact collector or arterial roads.